-Brides often have a lot of questions about wedding dress alterations.
-Here we have have come up with some top tips for altering your wedding dress.
+Brides often have countless questions about wedding dress alterations.
+So we thought we'd share some top tips for altering your wedding dress.

 Book all your fittings in advance